unlim-it/docs.bosonprotocol.io/src/docs/protocol-overview/smart-contracts.md

 Supported **currencies** are currently: ETH and $BOSON tokens.

-> Note: Functions dealing with funds have suffices such as ETHETH or ETHTKN to
+> Note: Functions dealing with funds have suffixes such as ETHETH or ETHTKN to
 > denote the currencies used in that particular function.
 Two examples are given
 > below.